astral-sh/ruff/README.md

 - [Speculative]: Allow *leeway* for splitting/joining lines.
   Don't split or join lines within a specified *range* of line lengths.

+##Summary

-## Options are not the enemy
+Options are not the enemy.
 Tools like git, pylint, etc. have *hundreds* of options.

+Options will let more people and projects use Ruff Format, including [Leo](https://leo-editor.github.io/leo-editor/)!

+Options that suppress default formatting have no impact on compatibility with Black.
+Such options should have minimal impact of Ruff's code or tests.